vaastav/CS416-Tanks/report/REPORT.md

 ### Distributed K-V Store

+We manually tested this aspect of our system by playing a game with multiple clients, and printing out the statistics in each client to standard output.
+Additionally, we simulated disconnected clients and in the event of no connected replica of a key-value pair, the server returned a default value of 0 as expected.

 ## GoVector

 In the server node, we have 2 different GoVector loggers.
 They are for the following: